 Arizona State Treasurer

 Kimberly Yee is the State Treasurer of Arizona.
-She is Arizona's chief banking and investment officer and oversees the cash management of Arizona's $40 billion state budget and payments to agencies, local governments and schools and manages $19 billion in assets under management.
+She is Arizona's chief banking and investment officer and oversees the cash management of Arizona's $40 billion state budget and payments to agencies, local governments and schools and manages approximately $20 billion in assets under management.
 Upon taking the office in January 2019, assets under management were at $15.4 billion.
 As of the end of 2020, Treasurer Yee oversees about $20 billion, an increase of over 36% in two years.
 The Arizona Permanent Land Endowment Trust Fund has also hit historic record highs under Treasurer Yee's administration.

 Treasurer Yee is the Chairman of the Arizona Board of Investment and State Loan Commission and is a member of the State Land Selection Board.
 She also serves as Chairman of the Financial Literacy Task Force, Arizona's first-ever statewide body dedicated to advancing personal money management and financial awareness for students, senior citizens, military families and vulnerable populations.